Faculty & Conference Details

 About The Speaker

 Dr. Hatcher graduated with her MD in 1982 from Memorial University of Newfoundland (MUN).
-In 1984, she received certification with the College of Family Physicians of Canada and in 1994, was certified with the Canadian College of Health Service Executives.
-In 2016 she became a Diplomate with the Canadian Academy of Pain Management.
-In 1998, Dr. Hatcher received the Canadian Psychiatric Association’s annual Mental Health Awareness Award.
-In 2001, the College of Family Physicians of Canada awarded her a fellowship.
+She received certification with the College of Family Physicians of Canada, the Canadian College of Health Service Executives and holds a Diplomate with the Canadian Academy of Pain Management (CAPM).

 Dr. Wing Lim